adnansayyed91/thinkbridge/day-6/README.md

 ### Outcome
 The application now has a clean layout with sections for HTML, CSS, and JavaScript keywords, styled for readability.

+---

+## Session 3

+### Tasks Completed
+- Added CSS keywords section with proper HTML structure
+- Updated `script.js` to include CSS keywords array along with HTML and JS keywords
+- Styled the CSS keywords section in `style.css` for readability
+- Improved layout for all sections using grid spacing
+- Added box shadows and card-style design for keyword items

+### Outcome
+CSS keywords are now displayed in the app along with HTML and JavaScript keywords.
+The layout is more visually appealing, with each section clearly separated and styled.
+The app is ready for adding interactivity and dynamic features in the next session.